Dictionary » Negative Words » Scandalous – Meaning, Definition, Synonyms and Antonyms

 Is “scandalous” always negative?

-Yes, it carries a strong negative connotation and implies behavior that is ethically or socially unacceptable.
+Yes.
+It carries a strong negative connotation and implies behavior or claims that are ethically or socially unacceptable.

 Can clothing be described as scandalous?

-Yes, clothing that is considered too revealing or inappropriate for a situation may be described as scandalous.
+Yes.
+Clothing that is considered too revealing or inappropriate for a particular setting (such as a formal event) may be described as scandalous.

 Is “scandalous” commonly used in media?

-Yes, the media often uses it to describe controversial stories, especially those involving celebrities or politics.
+Yes.
+Reporters and commentators often use it to describe controversial stories, especially those involving celebrities, politics, or corporate conduct.

 What is the difference between “scandalous” and “controversial”?

-“Scandalous” implies moral outrage, while “controversial” refers more broadly to anything that causes disagreement or debate.
+“Scandalous” implies moral outrage and wrongdoing, while “controversial” refers more broadly to anything that sparks disagreement or debate, even if it isn’t necessarily immoral.

 Explore more S words